det-lab/unix-tips/docs/05_creating_example_files.md

 >
 >Neptune, 2.48E7, 30.1, 1.02E26

->> Note: The text here is double spaced as a result of the markdown filetype requirments for line breaks.
+>> Note: The text here is double spaced for web formatting - it is not necessary for your version of the files.

 Then save and exit the file using `CTRL+X` and `Y` before creating data for the second two files:
 ```bash